flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.Rmd.md

 ### Assisted FM Composition

-If programming an FM synthesiser was already considered complicated using the Yamaha DX7's dashboard, imagine the headaches of composing music with only 68k assembly...
+If programming an FM synthesiser was already considered complicated using the Yamaha DX7's dashboard, imagine the headaches of composing music with only 68k/Z80 assembly...

 Luckily, Sega later distributed a piece of software for MS-DOS PCs called **GEMS** to facilitate the composition (and debugging) of Mega Drive music [@audio-gst].
 It was a very complete tool, among many things it included lots of *patches* (pre-configured operators to choose from), which would also explain why some games have *very* similar sounds.

-Moreover, the audio subsystem enabled games to instantiate more channels than allowed and assign each one a **priority value**, then when the console would play the music, it dynamically dispatched the music channels to the available slots based on priorities.
+Moreover, their audio driver enabled games to instantiate more channels than allowed and assign each one a **priority value**, then when the console would play the music, it dynamically dispatched the music channels to the available slots based on priorities.
 Additionally, channels with a high priority but without music could be automatically skipped.

 Channels also contained some **logic** by implementing conditionals inside their data, enabling music to 'evolve' depending on how the player progresses in the game.